Man killed, woman injured after being struck by vehicle in Ocean City

 OCEAN CITY, N.J.
-(WPVI) -- Two pedestrians were struck by an SUV at the Jersey Shore Friday night.
+(WPVI) -- One pedestrian was killed and another was injured when they were struck by a driver at the Jersey Shore on Friday night.

-Ocean City police tell Action News that one of the victims has died.
+It happened around 5:30 p.m. at 8th Street and Bay Avenue in Ocean City.

 His name has not been released.